Constitution and Rules (March 2025)

 3.3) Any member joining after the 1st June shall not be required to pay another subscription for the following year beginning on the 1st September.

-3.4) The name of any member who has given outstanding services to The Society may be submitted to the Committee for election by the committee for Life Membership.
+3.4) The name of any member who has given outstanding services to The Society may be submitted to the Committee for election by the Committee for Life Membership.
 Life Members shall be exempt from the payment of the annual subscription.

 4) Management